syncfusion-content/xamarin-docs/Xamarin/SfChart/trackball.md

 ![](trackball_images/trackball_img5.png)

-## Alignment of Axis Label
+## Axis label aligment

-We can align the position of trackball label of axis using [`AxisLabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle~AxisLabelAlignment.html) property of [`ChartTrackballAxisLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle.html).
-Following are the options available for positioning the trackball label of the axis.
+The position of trackball axis label can be changed using axis using [`AxisLabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle~AxisLabelAlignment.html) property of [`ChartTrackballAxisLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle.html).
+Following are the options available in `AxisLabelAlignment`.

-*	[`Far`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - Trackball axis label will be positioned far from the ticks.
+*	[`Far`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned above the tick in vertical axis and right side of tick in horizontal axis.
-*	[`Near`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - Trackball axis label will be positioned near to the ticks.
+*	[`Near`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned below the tick in vertical axis and left side of tick in horizontal axis.
-*   [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - Trackball axis label will be placed at center position.By default the axis label will be positioned in center.
+*   [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned at center of the tick.
+This is the default value.

+Following code snippet and screenshot demostrate the label placement at left side of tick line.

 **Far**